 Join this small group guided minibus tour to travel the full circle around Iceland in 8 days.
 Explore and experience the country's most iconic natural attractions.
-This tour is tailored to travellers who are looking to maximise their vacation time by experiencing the full breadth of Iceland's unmatched diversity.
+This tour is tailored to travelers who are looking to maximize their vacation time by experiencing the full breadth of Iceland's unmatched diversity.

-From the snow-wreathed mountains of the Eastfjords to the rugged, dried lava fields of the Snæfellsnes Peninsula, there's no telling of the adventure that awaits.
-Throughout this 8-day winter journey, you will visit numerous towns and coastal villages, scale glaciers, discover charming lakes, marvel at cascading waterfalls, and so much more.
+From the snow-wreathed mountains of the Eastfjords to the rugged, dried lava fields of the Snaefellsnes Peninsula, there's no telling of the adventure that awaits.
+Throughout this 8-day winter journey, you will visit numerous towns and coastal villages, discover charming lakes, marvel at cascading waterfalls, and so much more.

-You will spend time in many of Iceland's wondrous national parks and nature reserves, including UNESCO World Heritage Site, Þingvellir and Vatnajökull National Park.
-For landscape photographers and nature lovers, these regions offer a fantastic opportunity to revel in Iceland's incredible landscapes and geology.
+You will even spend time in all three of Iceland's wondrous national parks.
+For landscape photographers and nature lovers, these regions offer a fantastic opportunity to revel in incredible landscapes and geology.

 This is a guided tour, meaning there will be plenty of opportunities to soak up the Icelandic culture, ask questions and garner a real understanding of the geological makeup and natural phenomena that make the country so attractive.
 You'll not only be shown around but get the most out of every experience as you explore the wonders of Iceland.

 The reasons for this are immediately apparent.
-First, this is the site where Iceland's earliest settlers formed what would later become known as the Alþingi, in 930 AD, making it the oldest surviving Parliament in the world.
-Second, the park is located directly atop the Mid-Atlantic Ridge; both the Eurasian and North American tectonic plates can be seen here, standing out of the earth.
+First, this is the site where Iceland's earliest settlers formed what would later become known as the Althingi in 930 AD, making it the oldest surviving Parliament in the world.
+Second, the park is located directly within the Mid-Atlantic Ridge; both the Eurasian and North American tectonic plates stand out of the earth.

 From there, you will travel to Gullfoss ("Golden Falls"), one of Iceland's most iconic waterfalls.
-This powerful feature drops 32 metres over two rocky tiers, an incredible natural display.
+This powerful feature drops 32 meters over two rocky tiers, an incredible natural display.

-If you wish to make this memorable day even more memorable, you can add on a horse riding tour during the booking process and ride the friendly Icelandic horse through the beautiful snowy countryside.
+Suppose you wish to make this unforgettable day even more memorable.
+In that case, you can add on a horse riding tour during the booking process and ride the friendly Icelandic horse through the beautiful snowy countryside.

-Your second day will see you travelling down the South Coast of Iceland, one of the country's most beautiful areas.
-From your accommodations, you will pass scenery of great variety: rustic farmlands, cascading rivers and picturesque waterfalls, including Skógafoss and Seljalandsfoss.
+Your second day will see you traveling down the South Coast of Iceland, one of the country's most beautiful areas.
+From your accommodations, you will pass scenery of great variety: rustic farmlands, cascading rivers, and picturesque waterfalls, including Skogafoss and Seljalandsfoss.

 On your right side, the rolling blue waves of the Atlantic Ocean complement this Nordic paradise.
 There will be numerous stops to take photographs and soak up the scenery.
-There will also be a stop for an additional adventure: a glacier hike on Sólheimajökull (if you opted for that in your booking process).
+There will also be a stop for an additional adventure: a glacier hike on Solheimajokull.

 On the hike, you will trek up the glacier, passing deep crevasses and jagged ridges, all the while taking in the incredible view of your surroundings.
 The ice itself is deep blue, but the glacier's snowy peaks are blackened by ash from volcanic eruptions.

-Before you retire to your accommodations—either in or close to the small coastal village of Vík—you will visit the famous black sand beach of Reynisfjara where you will be able to get an up-close look at the naturally intricate basalt stacks.
+Before you retire to your accommodation—either in or close to the small coastal village of Vík—you will visit the famous black sand beach of Reynisfjara, where you will be able to get an up-close look at the naturally-formed intricate basalt stacks.

 The village is also an excellent stop to chow down on delicious, traditional Icelandic food and shop for homemade handicrafts.

-On this day you will also have the unique opportunity to explore the insides of a glacier on a trip to one of Iceland's ice caves.
-The full spectrum of colours is bound to entice you, as is the sense of adventure that comes with descending these icy inlets.
-If you are visiting between November and March, you'll visit a cave in Vatnajökull glacier.
-If visiting at other times of the year, you'll step inside the frozen world of the glacier Mýrdalsjökull.
+On this day, you will also have the unique opportunity to explore the insides of a glacier on a trip to one of Iceland's ice caves.
+The full spectrum of colors is bound to entice you, as is the sense of adventure that comes with descending these icy inlets.
+If you are visiting between November and March, you'll visit a cave in Vatnajokull glacier.
+If visiting at other times of the year, you'll step inside the frozen world of the glacier Myrdalsjokull.

-Today, you will continue towards the Eastfjords, one of the most spectacular and untouched wilderness regions in Iceland.
+Today, you will continue towards the Eastfjords, one of Iceland's most spectacular and untouched wilderness regions.
 The sense of peace and tranquillity that comes with exploring this diverse area can only be described as a true connection to nature.

-Because of this region's lack of development, the East provides some of the best opportunities to potentially see wildlife, including herds of roaming wild reindeer.
+Because of this region's lack of development, the East provides some of the best opportunities to see wildlife, including herds of roaming wild reindeer potentially.

-There are a number of stops this day that, due to their natural splendour, are bound to defy the imagination, including the forest Hallormsstaðaskógur, the lake Lagarfljót, the sweeping fjords of the East and several charming fishing settlements.
+There are a number of stops this day that, due to their natural splendor, are bound to defy the imagination, including the forest Hallormsstadaskogur, the lake Lagarfljot, the sweeping fjords of the East, and several charming fishing settlements.

 Tonight, you will stay in accommodations in the Eastfjords area.

-One point of interest here is Dimmuborgir ("Dark Castles"), an area characterised by its strange rock formations, some of which come together to resemble a dark, fantastical fort.
-Legends state that this is the home of the hidden people, but the harsh looking lava fields have also been used as mythical and otherworldly locations for film and television.
+One point of interest here is Dimmuborgir ("Dark Castles"), an area characterized by its strange rock formations, some of which come together to resemble a dark, fantastical fort.
+Legends state that this is the home of the Christmas trolls, but the harsh-looking lava fields have also been used as mythical and otherworldly locations for film and television.

-Another remarkable site is Námaskarð, a geothermal area of bubbling mud pools and steaming fumaroles.
-A local custom is to place dough of sweet rye bread in metal containers and bury them in the area overnight, leaving the land to slowly bake the most delicious meal.
+Another remarkable site is Namaskard, a geothermal area of bubbling mud pools and steaming fumaroles.
+A local custom is to place dough of sweet rye bread in metal containers and bury them in the area overnight, leaving the land to bake the most delicious meal slowly.

-On your way from Mývatn, you will stop at the waterfall Goðafoss, which is rich with history as well as beauty.
-As you drive through the Víkurskarð mountain pass, you can take in the stunning views of the surrounding Eyjafjörður fjord and snowy vistas.
-Soon you will enter Akureyri, where you can look forward to exploring the town, which is full of museums, shops and cafes.
+On your way from Mývatn, you will stop at the waterfall Godafoss, which is rich in history as well as beauty.
+As you drive through the Vikurskard mountain pass, you can take in the stunning views of the surrounding Eyjafjordur fjord and snowy vistas.
+Soon you will enter Akureyri, where you can look forward to exploring the town, which is full of museums, shops, and cafes.

 You will spend the evening in the Akureyri area.